motion/orbit/notes/next.md

   - if you open one of the app icons youll see some logs in desktop for
   - line 15 of SearchTopicsResolver
 - slack conversation PeekBitConversation: the "Related & Nearby" query doesn't work "bitCreatedAt moreThan is failing", it should show the "next" conversation there so you can scroll down for more
+- A similar slow query is happening in AppTopicExplorer (when you click an app icon line 69 SearchTopicsModel)
 ```

 - add a bunch of integrations to test